PatentsView/PatentsView-API/querymodule/doc/doc.md

 #### <a name="matched_subentities_only"></a> Matched Subentities Only

-The `matched_subentities_only` option is provided to indicate whether only those subentities that match their subentity-specific criteria shoul be included in the results.
-By default, all subentities will be included for each parent entity that matches the criteria.
+The `matched_subentities_only` option is provided to indicate whether only those subentities that match their subentity-specific criteria should be included in the results.
+By default, only those subentities that match their respective query criteria will be included for each parent entity.

 This is easiest to understand with an example, so consider this query:

 `q={"_and":[{"_gte":{"patent_date":"2007-01-04"}},{"inventor_last_name":"Whitney"}]}&f=["patent_number","patent_date","inventor_last_name"]` <a class="fa fa-external-link" href="http://jsoneditoronline.org/?json={%22_and%22:[{%22_gte%22:{%22patent_date%22:%222007-01-04%22}},{%22inventor_last_name%22:%22Whitney%22}]}&amp;f=[%22patent_number%22,%22patent_date%22,%22inventor_last_name%22]"></a>

 The results will include all the patents that have a grant date on or after January 4, 2007 and with an inventor with the last name &ldquo;Whitney&rdquo;.
-By default or when `{"matched_subentities_only":false}`, the results will include all data for all inventors for the patents.
-However if `{"matched_subentities_only":true}`, the results will only include the inventor data for the inventor &ldquo;Whitney&rdquo;.
-Note that if the patent has multiple inventors that meet the inventor criteria, then each matching inventor will be included in the results.
-Also note that if the inventor field in the query is encompassed by an &ldquo;or&rdquo; join operator, then the matched_subentities_only parameter cannot be true.
+By default or when `{"matched_subentities_only":true}`, the results will only include the inventor data for the inventor &ldquo;Whitney&rdquo;.
+However if `{"matched_subentities_only":false}`, the results will include all inventors for the patents, even if their last name was not "Whitney".
+Note that if the inventor field in the query is encompassed by an &ldquo;or&rdquo; join operator, then the `matched_subentities_only` parameter must be `false`.

 ##### <a name="query_string_example"></a> Example